diamonds / wild tales + lost trails

 • Round-trip transfer to/from Belo Horizonte - Diamantina

-• Regional overland transportation
+• All regional overland transportation

 • Emergency ground transportation as necessary

-• Jon Boats
+• Canoes and/or Jon Boats

 • Two (2) full-time Expedition Leaders / Country Guides / Translators